archie-swif/search-engine/README.md

 ## Spent time

 * 3 hours to implement and test a primitive reverse index search
-* 2 hours to refactor and pretify the code for better modularity
+* 2 hours to refactor and prettify the code for better modularity
 * 2 hours to add Spring Boot and implement REST API
 * 3 hours for integration and unit tests